 Do You Need a Guide for Tsukiji Fish Market?

 - You don't need a guide for Tsukiji Fish Market, but it's certainly easier and more relaxing in the company of a good professional guide.
-However, the Tsukiji Market Association has recently been cracking down on professional guides taking clients into the auction, so be warned that your guide might be prevented from taking you into the market.
+However, as noted above, you cannot enter the inner market before 10am, even in the company of a professional guide, so be warned that your guide might be prevented from taking you into the market.
 My company Chris Rowthorn Tours offers a private walking tour of Tsukiji Fish Market.

 Visiting the Tuna Auction

 - I don't recommend trying to see the tuna auction.
 First of all, you have to wake up at around 3.30am to apply and see the auction.
 Also, tuna are obviously an endangered species.
 And, the application procedure is a pain in the neck.
 Finally, you can see large tuna being cut up and sold in the regular parts of the inner market.
 If I haven't put you off, you can find all the details on the Tsukiji Market Tuna Auction Application Procedure page.

 - Tsukiji is bustling, crowded and overpowering at times.
 Always remember: It's a working market, not a tourist attraction!
 Despite that, it's gotten super busy with crowds of tourists these days.
 The floor is slimy and wet, so wear rugged shoes and pants that can get dirty.
 And look out for those electric carts!
 I don't recommend bringing small children here – it's actually dangerous for them and they won't enjoy it.

 Is Tsukiji Closing?

 - Tsukiji Fish Market was scheduled to close in 2016.
 It was slated to be relocated to a new site in Toyosu (in the Tokyo Bay Area).
 However, due to issues with pollution in the soil beneath the Toyosu site, the move has been postponed for now and Tsukiji fish market is still open at its normal location.
 Check back here regularly for the latest developments.